-Since the TCR file format is based on ZVR compressor which is capable to reduce many files by about 50% of their original size.
-The compression scheme used by zvr is a little bit old.
+Since the TCR file format is based on a ZVR compressor which is capable to reduce many files by about 50% of their original size.
+The compression scheme used by over is a little bit old.
 The compressed file begins with a dictionary of the 256 possible symbols which might show in the compressed file.
 The dictionary contains a fixed alternative string for each of these symbols.
 Decompression has become very fast even in OPL, and it can begin at any point in the compressed file.

-How to open a TCR file?
+Problems to open a TCR file

 Corruption of a TCR file.